 Edge Services - Concepts

-The storage location where Edge Services stores copies of content that it has retrieved from a given origin.
+The storage location where Edge Services stores copies of content that it has retrieved from a given backend.
 When users request content from the Edge Services endpoint, it serves content directly from the cache wherever possible, in accordance with the caching rules defined by the user.
-This reduces load on the origin bucket or Load Balancer/backend servers.
+This reduces load on the bucket or Load Balancer/backend servers.

 Note that if an object has a caching directive, the caching directive always takes precedence over any lifetime setting defined in Edge Services.